 Discussion

 The results of the present study suggest that the O2 binding properties of Atlantic cod RBCs near their southern, upper thermal distribution limit in North East Atlantic are contrary to common expectation independent of HbI genotype, characterized by an unusually low O2 affinity that is strongly affected by pH and remarkably temperature in-sensitive over much of the physiological pH range.
 These factors combine to create a blood O2 transport system in which maximal Sa-v under in vivo conditions does not increase with temperature or general blood acidosis, which universally accompanies elevated temperature across ectothermic vertebrates (Ultsch and Jackson, 1996).
-This is surprising in light of the fact that increased temperature and general blood acidification, are the classic, textbook examples of how the rate of O2 supply to tissues can be increased by right-shifts of the OEC and increased Sa-v (Barcroft and King, 1909; Bohr et al. 1904; Dejours, 1975; Berenbrink 2006, 2011a).
+This is surprising in light of the fact that increased temperature and general blood acidification are the classic, textbook examples of how the rate of O2 supply to tissues can be increased by right-shifts of the OEC and increased Sa-v (Barcroft and King, 1909; Bohr et al. 1904; Dejours, 1975; Berenbrink 2006, 2011a).
 Similarly, temperature-dependent differences in O2 affinity between the HbI genotypes of Atlantic cod have been held crucial in the adaptation of this species to environmental temperature for more than 35 years (Karpov and Novikov, 1980; Andersen, 2012; Ross et al., 2013).
 The clear lack of both a temperature and HbI genotype effect on RBC O2 affinity demonstrated in the present study, together with results from carefully controlled whole animal studies (Gamperl et al., 2009), points to an emerging paradigm shift in our understanding of thermal adaptation of O2 supply mechanisms and the roles of HbI genotypes differences in Atlantic cod.
 In the following the results are critically evaluated and the underlying mechanisms and consequences for maximal circulatory O2 supply rates of Atlantic cod at elevated temperatures are discussed.

 Low O2 binding affinity of Atlantic cod RBCs